MH370 Search Resumes, 10+ Years After Mysterious Disappearance

 Bottom line

-The search for MH370 is expected to resume in 2025, as the Malaysian government is finalizing a contract with Ocean Infinity.
-The $70 million “no, find, no fee” deal would see the company only being paid if substantial wreckage is found.
+The search for MH370 has just resumed, as the Malaysian government has executed a contract with Ocean Infinity.
+The $70 million “no, find, no fee” deal will see the company only being paid if substantial wreckage is found.

 This is the same company that was involved in the 2018 search.
-This search will be focused on a 15,000 square kilometer patch in the southern Indian Ocean, and there’s apparently new “credible” data suggesting that this is where the wreckage may be.
+This time around, the search is focused on a 1,500 square kilometer area in the South Indian Ocean, off the coast of Perth.
+That area has been chosen based on new “credible” data, suggesting that this is where the wreckage may be.
 I’m crossing my fingers this proves successful, because the families of the victims deserve closure.

 What do you make of the search for MH370 resuming?